galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-strands/tutorial.md

 This practical aims to familiarize you with the Galaxy user interface.
 It will teach you how to perform basic tasks such as importing data, running tools, working with histories, creating workflows, and sharing your work.

-This practical teaches the same basic content as [Galaxy 101](/topics/introduction/tutorials/galaxy-intro-101/tutorial.html), but requires less knowledge of biology to understand the question.
+This tutorial teaches the same basic content as [Galaxy 101](/topics/introduction/tutorials/galaxy-intro-101/tutorial.html), but requires less knowledge of biology to understand the question this tutorial addresses.

 > ###  {% icon comment %} Audience
-> This practical is for those who are new to Galaxy, genomics, and bioinformatics.
+> This tutorial is for those who are new to Galaxy, genomics, and bioinformatics.
 If you aren't new to bioinformatics you can just do the items listed in the Hands-On boxes ({% icon hands_on %}), or you can try one of the other introductory tutorials.
 {: .comment}

 > ### Agenda